 The regular “Black Coffee Morning” allows experts and journalists to discuss the latest ‘news and views’ before starting their busy daily schedules.
 The monthly ‘Berlin Foreign Policy Club’ serves as an informative roundtable for experts, politicians and government officials to discuss current security and foreign policy issues.
 To ensure fruitful debates and engaged discussion the BFPCs are held in small rounds and adhere to the Chatham House Rules.

 The project ‘Rethink: Europe’ is deeply rooted in the Berlin office.
 It focuses on cohesion and the capacity to act within the European Union and aims to fill gaps in the existing discourse.
 To that end, two long-term data projects, the EU Coalition Explorer and the EU Cohesion Monitor, have been developed.
 These two unique research tools enrich the debate on European cooperation with qualitative, quantitative and visual data.
 The project is conducted in cooperation with the Mercator foundation since 2015.

 Moreover, employing a pan-European perspective, we publish weekly commentaries on current political events in Germany and European developments relevant to German politics on our blog ‘Note from Berlin’.

-The ECFR is an independent non-profit organization which is financed through diverse sources.
+The ECFR is an independent non-profit organization that is financed through diverse sources.
 Our most important partners are the Mercator Foundation, Robert-Bosch Foundation, Heinrich-Böll Foundation, Friedrich-Ebert-Foundation, the Federal Foreign Ministry and the Dutch Embassy in Berlin.
 You can read more about ECFR’s donors here.

 For more information please view: